Skip to main content

 Continuing Education for Clergy Online

-Some clergy are finding that their plans for continuing education this year have been cancelled due to the COVID-19 pandemic.
-However, several programs are offering online options free or at reduced cost.
-The annual Festival of Homiletics has moved online this year with access to every session and speaker.
+Several programs are offering online options.
+The annual Festival of Homiletics has registration for online attendance.
 Register at festivalofhomiletics.com.
 Pendle Hill has a wide variety of greatly reduced online classes, lectures, and series.
 For more information go to pendlehill.org.
 An additional continuing education program online can be found at clergyeducation.com.
 There are some courses being offered in the future and several that are available as recordings.
 There are several courses that offer continuing education through BeADisciple that cover a variety of ministry areas.
 Students pay per course, with no membership fee.

 Other online options may be sent to sfranklin@pnwumc.org and will be listed on the Board of Ordained Ministry page of the PNW website.